-For example, Accraply offers lifecycle support to their customers, which means they will provide you with the parts and services you will need throughout the life of the equipment.
-This includes maintaining spare parts lists, pre-scheduled audits, and so on.
+For example, Accraply and its family of brands offer lifecycle support to their customers, which means they will provide you with the parts and services you will need throughout the life of the equipment.
+This includes maintaining spare parts lists, maintenance procedures, pre-scheduled audits, and so on.